 There’s no doubt that fitness trackers can help us simplify our workout achievable goals.
-However, if you are concerned about the exposure of RF energy it’s totally understandable.
+However, if you are concerned about the exposure to RF energy it’s understandable.
 You might be wondering: Is it safe to wear your fitness watch every day?

 However, you may monitor your sleep quality only if it’s needed.
 Just make sure you don’t put your hands close to your head when you’re sleeping.

-Tips on how to minimize the exposure to radiation that you should know
+Tips on how to minimize exposure to radiation that you should know